+The offering

+Issuer Nu Skin Enterprises, Inc.

+Class A common stock offered by 4,460,000 shares the selling stockholders

+Class A common stock to be outstanding after this offering 63,013,625 shares(1)

+Over-allotment option

-The offering Issuer Nu Skin Enterprises, Inc. Class A common stock offered by the selling stockholders 4,460,000 shares Class A common stock to be outstanding after this offering 63,013,625 shares(1) Over-allotment option Certain of the selling stockholders have granted the underwriters an option to purchase from them, within 30 days of the date of this prospectus supplement, up to an additional 669,000 shares of Class A common stock solely to cover over-allotments, if any.
-Use of proceeds We will not receive any proceeds from the sale of shares by the selling stockholders.
-Listing Our Class A common stock is listed on the New York Stock Exchange under the symbol "NUS."
-Risk factors An investment in our Class A common stock involves various risks.
+Certain of the selling stockholders have granted the underwriters an option to purchase from them, within 30 days of the date of this prospectus supplement, up to an additional 669,000 shares of Class A common stock solely to cover over-allotments, if any.

+Use of proceeds

+We will not receive any proceeds from the sale of shares by the selling stockholders.

+Listing

+Our Class A common stock is listed on the New York Stock Exchange under the symbol "NUS."

+Risk factors

+An investment in our Class A common stock involves various risks.
 Prospective investors should carefully consider all the information in this prospectus supplement and the accompanying prospectus, including the documents incorporated by reference and matters discussed under the caption "Risk Factors" beginning on page S-8 of this prospectus supplement and page 1 of the accompanying prospectus.

-Dividends We declared and paid a \$0.11 per share dividend for Class A common stock in March, June, September and December of 2008, and a \$0.115 per share quarterly dividend for Class A common stock in March, June, September and December of 2009.
+We declared and paid a \$0.11 per share dividend for Class A common stock in March, June, September and December of 2008, and a \$0.115 per share quarterly dividend for Class A common stock in March, June, September and December of 2009.
 The board of directors approved an increase to the quarterly cash dividend to \$0.125 per share of Class A common stock on February 2, 2010.
 A quarterly cash dividend was paid on March 17, 2010 and the board of directors has declared a quarterly cash dividend to be paid on June 16, 2010 to stockholders of record on May 28, 2010.
 Management believes that cash flows from operations will be sufficient to fund future dividend payments, if any.

 We expect to continue to pay dividends on our Class A common stock.
-However, the declaration of dividends is subject to the discretion of our board of directors and will depend upon various factors, including g at May 28, 2010.
-Does not include 6,739,413 shares of Class A common stock underlying awards outstanding as of May 28, 2010 and compensation plans and 7.043,668 shares of common stock reserved and available for future issuance as of May 28, 2010 under our granted under our stock option, incentive, and compensation plans and 7,043,668 shares of common stock reserved and available for future issuance as of May 28, 2010 under our stock option, incentive and compensation plans.

-our net earnings, financial condition, cash requirements, future prospects and other factors deemed relevant by our board of directors.
+However, the declaration of dividends is subject to the discretion of our board of directors and will depend upon various factors, including our net earnings, financial condition, cash requirements, future prospects and other factors deemed relevant by our board of directors.